alicolville/Weight-Tracker/readme.txt

 * Bug fix: User data tables, difference in weight field now displays correct difference.
 * Bug fix: Stats database table is also cleared when all user data has been deleted.
 * Bug fix: When all user data has been removed, cache is now cleared.
+* Bug fix: When exporting to CSV / JSON, HTML is removed from image custom fields.
+Instead the full URL is returned.

 = 7.6.2 =